CruzanCaramele/MovieTrailerWebsite/README.md

 ##To Run the Program
 1. Open the file entertainment_center.py using IDLE
-2. From the menu bar, click Run and then click Run Module
+2. From the menu bar, click Run and then click Run Module to launch the webpage in your default web browser

 ##To Access the Movie Webpage direclty
 1. Double click index.html file in the MovieTrailerWebsite folder, this opens the movie web page in your default browser